State Income Tax

 Pick up a postcard at the County Clerk’s office, any fire station, post office or the County Registrar of Voters and return it to the Registrar of Voters.

-This is necessary only if change you name, address or party preference.
+This is necessary only if you change your name, address or party preference.

 California law requires that a motorist obtain a driver’s license within 10 days from the date residency is established.
 The license costs $12 and is valid for 4 birthdays.
 You must take a written test but you can omit the driving (behind the wheel) test if you surrender an out-of-state license.